macromrit/python_package_macromrit/README.txt

 Hey There!!!

 I'm C.Amrit Subramanian
-the founder and manufacturer of this library
+the founder and author of this library

 Let me just elucidate you.. about why I was too keen on constructing this.